 Figures 6(a) and 6(b) present the network load for the packed and round-robin placements, respectively, keeping other parameters fixed.
 In the packed placement, the network load for $N \leq T$ is equal to 0 in all the architectures besides Push.
 For large N, Push with SAL and the Central DB outperform the other approaches.
 For the round-robin placement, the Central DB approach outperforms the distributed approaches.
-Figures 6(c) and 6(d) present the network load as function of number of EBs (N) for the packed and roundrobin placements, respectively, scaling also the number of tenants (T), such that the ratio N/T is kept fixed.
-Moreover, Figures 6(e) and 6(f) present the network load as function of number of EBs (N) for the packed and round-robin placements, respectively, scaling also the number of tenants (T) and the rates λ_c , λ_m , λ_d and λ_s with N. Finally, Figures 6(g) and 6(h) present the network load as function of number of EBs (N) for the packed and round-robin placements, respectively, scaling also the number of tenants (T), the rates λ_c , λ_m , λ_d and λ_s , and the table capacities (B) with N. With the packed placement, only the Push architecture has a positive network load, since all the VMs of each tenant are served by a single EB.
+Note that the Central DB approach has several drawbacks that were discussed in Section II and are not reflected in the figure.
+Figures 6(c) and 6(d) present the network load as function of number of EBs (N) for the packed and round-robin placements, respectively, scaling also the number of tenants (T), such that the ratio N/T is kept fixed.
+Figure 6(d) is especially interesting because it illustrates the scalability of the push version of SAL.
+Moreover, Figures 6(e) and 6(f) present the network load as function of number of EBs (N) for the packed and round-robin placements, respectively, scaling also the number of tenants (T)and the rates λ_c , λ_m , λ_d and λ_s with N. Finally, Figures 6(g) and 6(h) present the network load as function of number of EBs (N) for the packed and round-robin placements, respectively, scaling also the number of tenants (T), the rates λ_c , λ_m , λ_d and λ_s , and the table capacities (B) with N. With the packed placement, only the Push architecture has a positive network load, since all the VMs of each tenant are served by a single EB.
 With round-robin placement, Push with SAL outperforms the other approaches.
+Figures 6(i) and 6(j) present the network load as a function of the number of EBs (N) for the packed and round-robin placements, respectively, scaling also the rates $\lambda_c, \lambda_m, \lambda_d$ and λ_s , and the table capacities (B) proportionally to N, but keeping the number of tenants (T) fixed.